ChitranshS/HiringChallenge-1/README.md

 - **7th Step** : Enough research and architecture planning!!
 Now I started working on the pipeline and the steps that would be required to make this happen.

 ### Final Thoughs before Submission
-- **1st Step** : Came to know about CLIP and then proceeded with it and then got amazing results in preserving the product features and then had an idea about dynamic background spaces.
+- **1st Step** : Tested the CLIP model and then proceeded with it and then got amazing results in preserving the product features and then had an idea about dynamic background spaces.
+- **2nd Step** : Applied a rembg library to remove the background of the input image thus making it perfect for further preprocessing
-- **2nd Step** : Implemented CLIP and then the embeddings attained from it were used to understand the product better thus generate an environment better suited to it along with good repetition penalty to avoid similar ideas for the virtual product environment.
+- **3nd Step** : Implemented CLIP and then the embeddings attained from it were used to understand the product better thus generate an environment better suited to it along with good repetition penalty to avoid similar ideas for the virtual product environment.
-- **3rd Step** : Used open source models such as LLama-3-70b for generating prompts for dynamic environment generation i.e. using Llama-3 to generate better and creative prompts based on the CLIP information along with high temperature parameter to get more better ideas and prompts for background generation.
+- **4rd Step** : Used open source models such as LLama-3-70b for generating prompts for dynamic environment generation i.e. using Llama-3 to generate better and creative prompts based on the CLIP information along with high temperature parameter to get more better ideas and prompts for background generation.
-- **4th Step** : Using the dynamic prompts generated by Llama-3 to now generate the background for our product image using the ControlNets.
+- **5th Step** : Using the dynamic prompts generated by Llama-3 to now generate the background for our product image using the ControlNets.
 Using canny to preserve the physical features of the product thus mimicking the exact dimensionality in generation which would later help in replacement by masking.
+- **6th Step** Randomizing the guidance scale and the number of steps within a limited range to test the model and add some variation in the generation model.
-- **5th Step** : Using the mask of the intial product image and the new generated image to merge them together under one image.
+- **7th Step** : Planning to efficiently implement histogram equalization to better match the lighting conditions of the mask image and the generated background.
-- **6th Step** : Resizing the mask to match the dimension of the generated image.
+- **8th Step** : Resizing the mask to match the dimension of the generated image.
+- **8th Step** : Using the mask of the intial product image and the new generated image to merge them together under one image.
-- **7th Step** : Testing the entire process for a small batch of products and getting results of generation well under 4 minutes provided we increase the creativity of the model.
+- **9th Step** : Testing the entire process for a small batch of products and getting results of generation well under 4 minutes provided we increase the creativity of the model.
 Under default settings the script performs the required taks well under two minutes.
 ## Contributing

 If you have suggestions to improve this notebook, your contributions are welcome!
 Follow these steps: